megan1103/pands-project/README.md

  <br/>

 <p align="justify">The <em>describe()</em> command also provided statistical insight on the numeric type columns.<em>Describe</em> provided summary of statistic calculations; showing that all 4 measures had the same count and sepal length had the largest mean value which would be expected, based on the flower type image above.
 We know that sepal measurements are from a larger area of the flower but using the <em>describe()</em> command confirmed this, since the min and max sepal measurements were larger than that of the petal measurements.
 The <em>describe()</em> command also provides the standard deviation, which was amount of variation across the data frame.
 The quantiles of the data frame were also given, showing the distribution between the minimum and maximum values.
-A large proportion of sepal and petal length data points were found within the 75th quantile range. <em>Describe()</em> command was also applied to selected columns and grouped by species.  <br/></p>
+A large proportion of sepal and petal length data points were found within the upper quantile range. <em>Describe()</em> command was also applied to selected columns and grouped by species.  <br/></p>

 ```python
 iris_data.describe()